EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 • natural disasters (volcanic eruption, flood, fires, etc.), and others

-What are my EU air passenger rights when weather disrupts my flight?
-Usually, bad weather is considered an extraordinary circumstance.
+What are my EU air passenger rights when the weather disrupts my flight?
+Usually, bad weather falls under extraordinary circumstances.
 However, there are many exceptions.
 The airline is usually obliged to compensate for the flight disruption due to minor bad weather conditions.

-There are many cases when passengers lost their compensation, as the airlines used various excuses to reject their claims.
+There are many cases when passengers lose their compensation, as the airlines use various excuses to reject their claims.
 After all, no air carrier wants to pay money, even if the air passenger has every right to receive it.
 For this reason, our specialists advise you to always check if your flight qualifies for EU flight compensation.

 Using your laptop, you can send your flight delay claim in less than 3 minutes with the help of AirAdvisor